IBM/pixiedust-facebook-analysis/README.md

   that contains a date and time stamp.
 Up to 10 versions of your notebook can be saved, each one retrievable by selecting the `Revert To Version` menu item.

-### How to share your work:

-You can share your notebook by selecting the “Share” button located in the top right section of your notebook panel.
-The end result of this action will be a URL link that will display a “read-only” version of your notebook.
-You have several options to specify exactly what you want shared from your notebook:

-* `Only text and output` will remove all code cells from the notebook view.
-* `All content excluding sensitive code cells`  will remove any code cells that contain a *sensitive* tag.
-For example, `# @hidden_cell` is used to protect your Bluemix credentials from being shared.
-* `All content, including code` displays the notebook as is.
-* A variety of `download as` options are also available in the menu.

 # Sample output

 The sample_output.html in data/examples has embedded JavaScript for